Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 Users initiate a Monitor operation by submitting a MonitorRequest to the Transparency Log containing information about the keys they wish to monitor.
-Similar to Search and Update operations, users can include the `tree_size` of the last TreeHead that they successfully verified.

 ~~~ tls-presentation
 struct {